actoron/jadex/docs/guides/ac/07 Platform Awareness.md

 ```-awareness <true|false>```

 This will start the platform with or without the awareness component.
 If you want to disable awareness at runtime it is sufficient to kill the 'awa' component.
 On the other hand it is also possible to enable awareness at runtime by starting the awareness component (*jadex.base.service.awareness.management.AwarenessManagementAgent*) contained in the module *jadex-platform-base*.
 In addition to the global awareness setting it is also possible to determine the awareness mechanisms that should be used.
-This can be done by using:Â
+This can be done by using:

 ```PlatformConfiguration.setAwaMechanisms()```